saschatimme/reason-react-scripts/template/README.md

 Now running `npm start` and `npm run build` also builds Sass files.
 Note that `node-sass` seems to have an [issue recognizing newly created files on some systems](https://github.com/sass/node-sass/issues/1891) so you might need to restart the watcher when you create a file until it’s resolved.

-## Adding Images, Fonts, and Files
+## Adding Images and Fonts

 With Webpack, using static assets like images and fonts works similarly to CSS.

-You can **`import` a file right in a JavaScript module**.
-This tells Webpack to include that file in the bundle.
-Unlike CSS imports, importing a file gives you a string value.
-This value is the final path you can reference in your code, e.g. as the `src` attribute of an image or the `href` of a link to a PDF.
+You can **`import` an image right in a JavaScript module**.
+This tells Webpack to include that image in the bundle.
+Unlike CSS imports, importing an image or a font gives you a string value.
+This value is the final image path you can reference in your code.

-To reduce the number of requests to the server, importing images that are less than 10,000 bytes returns a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) instead of a path.
-This applies to the following file extensions: bmp, gif, jpg, jpeg, and png.
-SVG files are excluded due to [#1153](https://github.com/facebookincubator/create-react-app/issues/1153).

 Here is an example: